cfelton/rhea/README.md

 rhea
 ====

-The `rhea` python package is a collection of HDL cores written in MyHDL.
-The myhdl package can be retrieved from http://www.myhdl.org
+The `rhea` python package is a collection of HDL cores written in [MyHDL](http://www.myhdl.org).
+The `rhea` package also includes a small set of utilities to augment the myhdl types and functions as well as FPGA build automation tools.

 the name